-Across many subjects of debate, an argument that is sometimes used to rebut the claims made by ones opponent is to point out that it contradicts some aspect of their personal identity.
-In other words, they find a contradiction between the way in which they characterize themselves and the proposition claimed by an individual.
-For this reason they argue that the implications drawn from their statements must be a false in some respect.
+Across many subjects of debate, a popular counter-argument used to rebut the argument made by ones opponent is to point out that it contradicts some aspect of their personal identity.
+In other words, they find a contradiction between the way in which they characterize themselves and the proposition claimed by the arguer.
+For this reason, they counter that the proposition claimed by the arguer is untrue.
+Continue Reading

 Atheism and Agnosticism

 Atheism can be generally understood as the negation or denial of theism.
 There is therefore no necessity for the atheist to believe no gods exist—only to have reasons for denying their existence.
 Agnosticism on the other hand, neither asserts or denies the existence of divine beings.
 More precisely, it can be described as indecision or the suspension of judgment concerning the existence of gods.
 How then can agnostic atheism be understood?

 Scottish philosopher Robert Flint (1838–1910) provides one of the earliest references to the increasingly popular concept in his 1887–1888 Croall Lecture on Agnosticism.
 Flint, though he dismisses the idea agnosticism is inherently atheistic, acknowledges it may be and often is combined with atheism.
 An agnostic, believing proof of gods existence to be an impossibility, is consequently also an atheist who does not believe in any gods.
 Flint draws the following distinction between dogmatic, critical and agnostic atheism: Continue Reading